Generative Modeling via Kernelized Stochastic Interpolants: Conclusion

 \section{Conclusion}

-We have reformulated stochastic interpolant learning as a finite-dimensional kernel method.
-The drift is estimated by solving a $P\times P$ linear system involving feature gradients, with $P$ independent of the data dimension.
-The optimal diffusion coefficient, derived via Girsanov's theorem, minimizes a bound on the KL divergence between generated and target distributions; the resulting integrator handles both endpoints ($D_0^*=\infty$, $D_1^*=0$) seamlessly.
-By accommodating diverse feature maps---scattering transforms and pretrained generative models---the framework enables training-free generation and model combination through linear algebra.
-This approach is complementary to Moment-Guided Diffusion~\citep{lempereur2025mgd}, which uses similar feature maps but imposes moment constraints to sample maximum entropy distributions; exploring combinations of the two methods is a natural direction for future work.
+We have reformulated stochastic interpolant drift estimation as a $P\times P$ linear system over feature gradients, with $P$ independent of the data dimension.
+The optimal diffusion coefficient $D_t^*$, derived via Girsanov's theorem, minimizes a KL bound on generation error; the resulting integrator handles its singularity at $t=0$ without clamping.
+Feature maps from scattering transforms and pretrained velocity fields enable generation and model combination without neural network training.
+This approach is complementary to Moment-Guided Diffusion~\citep{lempereur2025mgd}; combining the two methods is a natural direction for future work.